A common claim scenario that insureds deal with after a storm is fallen trees. High winds and saturated ground can create the perfect storm.

 A: Typically, a standard homeowners policy covers damage caused by a fallen tree if the cause of loss (peril) is wind.
 Covered property includes your home and other structures, such as a fence or shed.
 If a tree falls on your car and turns it into a Matchbox car, your auto policy will provide coverage if you have purchased comprehensive insurance.

-A: This is a situation where your relationship with your neighbor can sour.
+A: This situation is where your relationship with your neighbor can sour.
 If your neighbor’s tree falls on your property due to wind, you’re responsible for the cleanup and contacting your insurance company to see if there’s coverage for any damage sustained.
 If there’s coverage for the damage, you’re responsible for paying your deductible.
 The same would be true for your neighbors if your tree falls on their property.

-Q: My neighbor caused the tree to fall, am I still responsible for damage?
+Q: My neighbor caused the tree to fall.
+Am I still responsible for damage?

 Q: Do I have coverage for debris removal?